degenerativeai/idem/README.md

 ### 📸 3.
 Image Cloning & Forensic Analysis
 Reverse-engineer any image into a perfect prompt.
 - **Image → INI**: Converts any image into a sophisticated configuration file (INI format) describing lighting, camera angles, and geometry.
-- **Scene Only Mode**: The "Privacy Filter" for AI.
-Intelligently strips all physical identity traits from a scene, allowing you to copy the *vibe* of a photo without copying the *person*.
+- **Scene Only Mode**: The "Face Swap".
+Intelligently strips all physical identity traits from a scene, allowing you to copy the scene as well as the pose, emotion and clothing of the subject.

 ### 📱 4.
 UGC & Social Media Architect
-Scale your content creation with structure.
+Create hyper-realistic prompts for social media and UGC.
 - **Scenario Builder**: Describe a niche (e.g., "Coffee shop aesthetic") and get structured prompts.
 - **Smart Formatting**: Automatically breaks down prompts into Setting, Outfit, Pose, and Camera settings.
 - **Batch Generation**: Create weeks of content concepts in seconds.